Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 message(${GREETING})
 ```

-This example apart from showing that dereferencing is "stronger" than quotation marks actually
+This example, apart from showing that dereferencing is "stronger" than quotation marks, actually
 outputs what we'd expect.
 What happens if we omit the quotation marks, which we've learned we are
-allowed to?
+allowed to do?

 ```CMake
 set(VERB Hello)